-On April 20th, Eric and Dylan arrived at Columbine and opened fire at teachers, students, administrators, janitors and police officers.
-Eric’s largest bombs failed to detonate and bring the building down as he had hoped, but that did not prevent the ensuing carnage that would last for almost an hour and leave 15 dead and 24 wounded.
+On April 20th, Eric and Dylan arrived at Columbine High School and opened fire on teachers, students, administrators, janitors and police officers.
+Eric’s largest bombs failed to detonate and bring the building down as he had hoped, but that did not prevent the ensuing carnage that would last for almost an hour, leaving 15 dead and 24 wounded.

 All of the explanations were later discovered to be untrue.
 The event truly seemed inexplicable.
 And because it was inexplicable the media and the viewers couldn’t let it go.
 Books were written.
 Memorials were built and ceremonies filled out.
 Eric Harris got his death wish: “Columbine” was a household name.